oucs-teaching/cosc349-labs/lab02.md

 For testing, we will use an instance of a LAMP stack: namely a VM running Linux that provides the Apache web server, MySQL and the PHP language for web development.
 We will be working with the OVA file that has been cached at:`/home/cshome/scratch/dme/cosc349/bitnami-lampstack-7.2.19-2-r56-linux-debian-9-x86_64.ova`

 :::info
 If you are doing this lab exercise somewhere other than the CS Labs, you can visit the [Bitnami application catalog] to download an OVA file similar to that above.
-(Minor differences in versions should make no significant difference.)
+(Minor differences in versions should make no significant difference... although you shouldn't use the old versions for real applicaions, as they probably contain security flaws.)
 :::

 ### Examining an OVA file (for your interest)

 Before we import from the OVA file, you may be interested to see what is inside this type of file.
-OVA files are actually just compressed TAR files, so we can use the `tar` command in a shell window to examine the contents of the OVA we are intending to use:
+OVA files are actually just compressed TAR files (If you ask "What's a TAR file?", [Wikipedia explains](https://en.wikipedia.org/wiki/Tar_(computing)), but its usual role is akin to ZIP files), so we can use the `tar` command in a shell window to examine the contents of the OVA we are intending to use:

 ```
 $ tar -tf /home/cshome/scratch/dme/cosc349/bitnami-lampstack-7.2.19-2-r56-linux-debian-9-x86_64.ova